Applicants to the Ed.D. and Ed.S. programs in leadership must:

-- Current curriculum vitae (preferred) or resume
+- Submit a current curriculum vitae (preferred) or resume

 International Transcript Requirements

 - Transcripts that are international and/or not in English must be evaluated by an evaluation agency credentialed through NACES (www.naces.org).

 - International applicants must request the course- by-course evaluation.
 To be considered for admission the evaluation report must show that the non-U.S. education is equivalent to a U.S. bachelor’s degree or a U.S. master’s degree.